apache/incubator-stormcrawler/external/aws/README.md

 See file [aws-conf.yaml] for an example of configuration.

 You'll need to define `cloudsearch.endpoint` and `cloudsearch.region` , unless you set `cloudsearch.batch.dump` to `true` in which case the batch of documents to index in JSON format will be dumped on the default tmp directory.
 The files have the prefix "CloudSearch_" e.g. `/tmp/CloudSearch_4822180575734804454.json`.
-These temp filse can be used as templates when defining the fields in the domain creation (see above).
+These temp files can be used as templates when defining the fields in the domain creation (see above).

 There are two additional configurations for CloudSearch \: